-This is the first of five volumes in the Farmers' Handbook.
-In all there are forty techniques and approaches shown, of which three are in this first volume.
-Here, we introduce you to some technologies used inside the house.
-The titles of these are given on the previous contents page.
+This is the second volume of a five volume production of the Farmers' Handbook.
+In all there are forty four techniques and approaches shown, of which twelve are in this second volume.
+In this volume we introduce you to some of the methods used near the house (part one).
+The titles of these are given on the previous "Contents" page.

-This Farmers' Handbook provides information about sustainable farming methods, and can also be used as a resource to run literacy programmes.
+This Farmers' Handbook provides information about sustainable farming methods, and can also be used as a resource for runnning literacy programmes.
 Information about these, and how the Handbook can be used, is provided in volume five.
-A list of new and/or difficult words and their explanation is also provided in volume five.
+A list of new or difficult words and their explanation is also provided in volume five.